Highlights and Achievements

 - With practice partner, brought the first verdict against Colgate-Palmolive for mesothelioma resulting from use of talc products

-- Named Texas Super Lawyer for five years
+- Named Thomson Reuters Texas Super Lawyer from 2013 to 2019

 - Top Lawyer Under 40, as named by D Magazine for 2006